Eight Do’s and Don’ts for Creating a Household Spending and Saving Plan

 4. Do Set Common Goals

-Every financial plan should include near-term and long-term goals.
+Every budget should include near-term and long-term goals.
 Start by finding things you both want to accomplish – saving for a special vacation, remodeling your kitchen or retiring on the beach.
-Identifying financial objectives that are important to you as a couple is often a much better way to approach financial planning versus jumping into a spreadsheet with a list of all your income and expenses.
+Identifying financial objectives that are important to you as a couple is often a much better way to approach planning your finances versus jumping into a spreadsheet with a list of all your income and expenses.

 5. Do Discuss a Budget.
 Don’t Call It One

-Financial plans only work when both of you stick to the spending and saving numbers you set together.
+Creating a plan for your finances only works when both of you stick to the spending and saving numbers you set together.
 But calling this agreement a budget can have negative, restrictive connotations for the spender in your union.
 Instead, refer to it as your household spending and saving plan.

 6. Do Share Financial Responsibilities